 Your staff and fraud

-If you use computers and other devices at work then you need to protect them against fraud.
+If computers and other devices are used by your business, they need to be protected against fraud.

-Write out a simple fraud policy that your staff can follow.
-It should cover things like:
+Begin with a simple fraud policy that staff can follow.
+Write it down and cover things like:

 - Usage - How work devices should be used and who can use them.

 - Downloads - When it’s safe or not to download, and how to do it.